top of page

 DREAM DESIGN

-The O’Neill is also delighted to offer our playwrights the rare opportunity to confer with a team of top-of-field designers about the visual, aural, and spatial world of their play.
-To this end, each workshop kicks off with an hour-long, public conversation between the playwright, scenic designer, lighting designer, and sound designer — all in the interest of facilitating the play’s later transition from page to stage.
+The O’Neill also offers playwrights the opportunity to confer with a team of designers about the visual, aural, and spatial world of their play.
+To this end, each workshop includes an hour-long public conversation between the playwright, a scenic designer, a lighting designer, and a sound designer.
+The purpose of these conversations is to further inspire the playwright to consider the ways their play might be represented on stage, as well as how design might influence the play's writing.
 Original scenic renderings are created based on this discussion and presented on the night of the play’s first public reading.

 Since its founding in 1964, the National Playwrights Conference has developed over 700 plays—many of which have gone on to full production around the world.
 The O’Neill proudly develops work through a staged reading process born of the workshop model developed early in the organization’s history by the O’Neill’s founder, George C. White, and NPC’s inaugural artistic director, Lloyd Richards.